zrrrzzt/osanywhereweather/README.md

 **stationId** the Id for the weatherstation you will get data from.
 It's the mac address for the station.

-**type** type of historic data like temperature, humidity, pressure, uv and rain
+**type** type of historic data like temperature, humidity, pressure, uv, wind and rain

 **channel** channel number